hkebbi/FortiCNAPP_POV-toolbox/CWPP/Kubernetes/EKS/README.md

 So, in essence: Helm → installs and manages → DaemonSet → runs agents on every node.

-* Fargate does not support Daemonset.
+* Note: Fargate does not support Daemonset.
 So, the only way to monitor an application running on Fargate is by embedding the agent in the application at image build time or by injecting a sidecar into the pod.

 ---